rkeppler42/rkeppler42/README.md

 - 👋 Hi, I'm Roberto Keppler!
 - 👀 I’m interested in backend development and data science.
-- 🌱 I’m currently learning Python, HTML, CSS, Javascript, Go and SQL.
+- 🌱 I’m currently learning Python, HTML, CSS, Javascript, Go, SQL and bash.
 - 💞️ I’m looking to collaborate on interesting projects for newbies.
 - 📫 How to reach me:
     - rkeppler42@gmail.com